 For employers operating their group health and welfare plans beginning on or after Jan.
 1, 2021, now is the time of the year to prepare for open enrollment.
-Typically, the focus is on evaluating the services and performance of vendors, renewing rates, and considering design changes.
+Typically, the focus for open enrollment is on evaluating the services and performance of vendors, renewing rates, and considering design changes.
 In addition to these items, employers need to address various legal requirements.
-This Benefits Brief provides a checklist that covers these requirements for the 2021 plan year.
+This Benefits Brief provides an open enrollment checklist that covers these requirements for the 2021 plan year.

 Inflation Adjustments in Annual Limits

 Several annual limits apply to health and flex plans which may be adjusted each year for changes in the cost-of-living.
 The new amounts should be considered upon renewal.

 |Health Plans -- Excluding HDHPs & Grandfathered Plans|

 |Health Savings Accounts (HSA)|

 |Maximum Annual Contribution||2020||2021|

 The above limits are all required to be followed except in the case of the medical FSA limit which is optional (employers can set a lower limit).
 There are a couple of items to highlight the maximum out-of-pocket limit for non-grandfathered health plans.
 First, the limit can be divided so a portion applies to the medical benefit and a portion applies to the prescription drug benefit.
 This may be needed if the plan has separate medical and prescription drug administrators.
 Second, if a plan has a family maximum out-of-pocket that is greater than the individual maximum out-of-pocket, there must be an embedded individual maximum out-of-pocket within the family limit so that no individual is subject to a maximum out-of-pocket greater than the individual amount.
 For an HDHP, however, the embedded maximum out-of-pocket can't be less than the minimum family deductible for HDHPs.